👀 projects & publications

 About

-Since 2018, Sia has been on an ongoing career break, thanks to the births of Thomas and Myfanwy.
-Her deepest ambition is to remain a playful mum.
+Since 2018, I have been on an extended career break, thanks to the births of Thomas and Myfanwy.
+My deepest ambition is to remain a playful mum.

-I spent a year (2016–17) as a visiting scholar in Early Modern European History at the University of Oxford, where I was, with complete sincerity, repeatedly mistaken for a Japanese high school girl.
-I later became the inaugural (and possibly terminal) recipient of the Judith Neilson Scholarship in Contemporary Art (2018-23), completing a PhD in Art History at the University of Sydney.
+I spent a year (2016-17) as a visiting scholar in Early Modern European History at the University of Oxford, where I was, with complete sincerity, repeatedly mistaken for a Japanese high school girl.
+I later became the inaugural — and possibly terminal — winner of the Judith Neilson Scholarship (2018-23), awarded through a global competition, and completed my PhD in Art History at the University of Sydney.
 The period established my reputation as an askhole and coincided with my chaotic debut as a mum, leaving me with the unshakable conviction that my most dependable skill is breastfeeding.

-Early in 2014, I was selected for the Harvard-Yenching—Tsinghua Advanced Research Program (and halfway through, I defected to the wild artists).
-Before relocating to Sydney and officially immigrating to my imagined wild, wild Australia, I worked as a junior research slave for one year at the School of International Studies, Zhejiang University, my alma mater.
+Early in 2014, I was selected for the Harvard-Yenching–Tsinghua Advanced Research Program (and halfway through, I defected to the wild artists).
+Before relocating to Sydney — where I would officially immigrate into my imagined ‘wild, wild Australia’ as a jobless Global Talent — I worked as a junior research slave for one year at the School of International Studies, Zhejiang University, my alma mater.

-Zheda 浙大—lying beside the romantic West Lake, perpetually ranked third in China (the forever ‘other’ to the Tsinghua–Peking couple, seductively proud of its irreplaceable position)—was also where I grabbed my PhD in Comparative Literature in 2015.
-Those years were solitary and, in retrospect, improbably calm: multiple projects, two male chinchillas, and a self-imposed exile in the Beijing suburbs, with no sense that I was already quietly training for a more intricate manoeuvre—one that would later acquire a sociological name: run ć¶¦.
+Zheda 浙大 — lying beside the romantic West Lake, perpetually ranked third in China (the forever ‘other’ to the Tsinghua–Peking couple, seductively proud of its irreplaceable position) — was also where I grabbed my PhD in Comparative Literature in 2015.
+Those years were solitary and, in retrospect, improbably calm: multiple projects, two male chinchillas, and a self-imposed exile in the Beijing suburbs, with no sense that I was already quietly training for a more intricate manoeuvre — one that would later acquire a sociological name: run 润.

 A bonus musical skill: I was an ungifted child modern Guzheng 古箏 player.